10 Best Things To Do In Honolulu When It Rains

 Location: 2777 Kalākaua Ave, Honolulu, HI 96815

-The aquariums staff are very helpful in providing insight throughout the displays and there are also fun interactive classes to get involved in for everyone to further understand and appreciate marine life.
-The aquarium is a walkable distance from most Waikiki hotels and tickets will cost $12 for adults, $5 for kids and children under 3 years of age get in for free.
+The aquarium staff are very helpful in providing insight throughout the displays and there are also fun interactive classes to get involved in for everyone to further understand and appreciate marine life.
+The aquarium is a walkable distance from most Waikiki hotels and tickets will cost $12 for adults, $5 for kids, and children under 3 years of age get in for free.

 8) Take a Hawaiian Cooking Class